uprighted-learners/unit-3-class-gpa/readme.md

 ## Review

-In this lab, we created a piece of software that can calculate a weighted GPA based on a set of grades it receives as an Object.
+In this exercise, we created a piece of software that can calculate a weighted GPA based on a set of grades it receives as an Object.

 The software should: